 The school is very proud to be the recipients of the GHLL's Mental Health Champions award.
-With one in ten children and young people between the ages of 5 and 16 being diagnosed with a clinical mental health disorder and around one in seven suffering from less severe mental foundational skills, knowledge and understanding of computing they will need for the rest of their lives.
-The knowledge, skills and understanding of computing are taught and applied, where possible, in all areas of the
+With one in ten children and young people between the ages of 5 and 16 being diagnosed with a clinical mental health disorder and around one in seven suffering from less severe mental health problems, schools are playing an increasingly important role in providing early help for children and also their families.
+It is for this reason that St White's is highly committed to promoting and protecting the mental health and wellbeing of all our pupils.